dotnet/docs-aspire/docs/testing/manage-app-host.md

 :::zone-end
 :::zone pivot="nunit"

-With NUnit, we use the `OneTimeSetUp` and `OneTimeTearDown` attributes to methods of the test class to provide the setup and teardown of the app host instance.
-The `OneTimeSetUp` method is used to create the app host instance before the tests are run and the `OneTimeTearDown` method is used to dispose the app host instance once the tests are completed.
+With NUnit, you use the [OneTimeSetUp](https://docs.nunit.org/articles/nunit/writing-tests/attributes/onetimesetup.html) and [OneTimeTearDown](https://docs.nunit.org/articles/nunit/writing-tests/attributes/onetimeteardown.html) attributes on methods of the test class to provide the setup and teardown of the app host instance.
+The `OneTimeSetUp` method is used to create the app host instance before the tests are run and the `OneTimeTearDown` method disposes the app host instance once the tests are completed.

 ```csharp
 public class WebTests